secret-smile/ET6-foundations-group-09/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The function's name describes it's behavior
 - [ ] The function's name matches the file name
 - [ ] The function has correct type annotations
+- [ ] The function is not called in the function file

 ## Strategy